tiborvansa/minetest-ltool/API.md

 ## Variables
 The table `ltool.VERSION` exports version information.
 This mod uses [Semantic Versioning](http://semver.org/).
-This information comes in handle if you need to do some compability work.
+This information comes in handy if you need to do some compability work.

 * `ltool.VERSION.STRING`: Full version as string
 * `ltool.VERSION.MAJOR`: Major (=first) version number, as number